dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

   * Ensure that **Authentication** is set to **No Authentication**
   * Click **OK**

-Warning: If you use **Individual User Accounts** instead of **None** for **Authentication** then an Entity Framework model will be added to your project in `Models\IdentityModel.cs`.
+Warning: If you use **Individual User Accounts** instead of **None** for **Authentication** then an Entity Framework Core model will be added to your project in `Models\IdentityModel.cs`.
 Using the techniques you will learn in this walkthrough, you can choose to add a second model, or extend this existing model to contain your entity classes.

-## Install Entity Framework
+## Install Entity Framework Core

 Install the package for the EF Core database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see [Database Providers](../../providers/index.md).